 As a healthcare executive, you have a crucial view of problems that reach out across your entire organization and seep into every department.
 You bring in the department heads and your operations leadership to define the problem and scope the project.
 Great!
 Then you talk to end users for their input on usability and creative ways to solve the problem.
 Oh yea - Wait, what?

 If you're not incorporating end user feedback, you're not alone.
 End users are rarely involved in problem definition and solution exploration.
 Often, the first time they hear about a solution is when implementation or training is announced.

-Why should you incorporate end users?
+Why should you incorporate end users into the process earlier?

 Let's think about it - who will use the new software daily?
 Who best understands the current solution, including its benefits and shortcomings?
 Who can quickly assess how a new solution will fit in with their workflows so they can get their job done more efficiently?

 Could you be missing out on these key user insights during your innovation project discovery?

 Ideally, when implementing a new software, leadership gets reporting and operational efficiency.
 End users (should) get a valuable tool that helps them do their job better.
 If it's a GREAT product, it should be easy to use, improve their work efficiency, and generally make them happy folks.

 The field of user experience is growing rapidly, and for good reason.